 What is the FIS Digital Construction Working Group?

-Formed from the BIM4FitOut Group, the FIS Digital Construction Working Group is a think tank set-up by FIS member companies to address the impact of digital on the finishes and interiors sector.
-The Group’s aim is to draw the supply chain together (including prepare the sector for the Digital Revolution that is now evident in construction.
-To date much of the activity has centred on BIM as the group emerged from the BIM4FiOut Group, but attention has now moved to look at Augmented Reality, Artificial Reality, Digital Twins, Product Labelling and Marking and Mobile and Digital Management Tools.
+Formed from the BIM4FitOut Group, the FIS Digital Construction Working Group is a think tank set-up by FIS member companies to address the impact of all things digital on the finishes and interiors sector.
+The Group aims to draw the supply chain together to prepare the sector for the Digital Revolution that is now evident in construction.
+To date much of the activity has centred on BIM, but in 2019 attention has extended to look at wider digital trends including Augmented Reality, Artificial Reality, Digital Twins, Block Chain, Product Labelling and Marking and Mobile and Digital Management Tools.
 The Digital Constructions Group vision is to have an integrated supply chain in the fit-out sector.

 An underlying principle of the Working Group is that Digital Implemention is about process not simply about technology, but is critical to underpinning the principles of the FIS Product Process People Quality Framework.
 The focus of the group is on informing the sector of the benefits of BIM and engaging them so they are enabled to work in this new digital environment, and to identify processes that add no value or destroy value in construction.
-This can, and does occur at all points in the supply chain, hence a vertically integrated group has a greater chance of identifying and improving efficiency in the process.

 - Better procurement processes with contractors engaged earlier in the design process